 Kimberley Rybczyk was named Head Women’s Basketball Coach at her alma mater Western Connecticut State University in April of 2002.
-She will be entering her 13th season with the Colonials.
-Five out of the last seven years, Rybczyk has garnered Little East Conference Coach of the Year by her peers.
+She will be entering her 15th season with the Colonials.
+Since 2008, Rybczyk has garnered Little East Conference Coach of the Year five times.

 Rybczyk, a 1988 graduate and a four-year women’s basketball letter-winner, returned to the Danbury, Connecticut area having spent the previous 14 years as assistant coach at several Division I and Division II schools in New England as well as heading up the programs at Rensselaer Polytechnic Institute for six seasons and Southwestern University in Georgetown, TX for one.

 During her stint at Rensselaer (NY), her squad posted a 23-5 record, won the UCAA championship and appeared in the NCAA Tournament for the first time in school history during the 2000-01 season.
 She was named UCAA Coach of the Year twice, WBCA Division III, District 2 Coach of the Year once, BCANY Coach of the Year once, and New York State Women’s Collegiate Athletic Association Coach of the Year once.
 Also, Rybczyk’s squads at RPI and Southwestern were ranked twice among the Top 25 in the nation academically by the WBCA in Division III for cumulative team GPA.